 Research placements will run for 8 weeks over Summer 2023.
 Exact dates will be finalised once your placement is confirmed.

 How many events will I be expected to attend?

 There will be four online workshops and four online mentoring sessions to attend alongside your 8-week research placement.

 You will also be expected to complete some small tasks in your own time as preparation for sessions, such as cover letter writing and completing short surveys.
 We expect the time commitment to be roughly 4 hours a month before your full-time 8-week summer work placement begins in 2023.

 There are also optional away days and social experiences that you can enjoy.

 At your interview we will ask you about your subject interests and place you in a small mentor group with an experienced researcher aligned with your subject interests.

 You will meet with them each month following your workshop.
 You can ask them questions about research and postgraduate applications and to share tips for success.
 They can also give you feedback on your workshop tasks, such as commenting on your CV and cover letters.

 What will the workshops cover and will I need to prepare anything?

-Each session will be different, covering a range of topics from the PhD application process to how to network effectively both online and in-person.
+Each session will be different, covering a range of topics from the postgraduate application process to how to network effectively both online and in-person.
 Pre-reading will be provided to help you make the most of the session.